 \section{Statistical analysis}

-As stated in Sec.~\ref{subsec:determination_of_significant_factors}, the ANOVA requires mutual independence, normal distribution and equal variances of the error variable for any inference drawn to be valid.
-Test for mutual independence is performed by plotting standardized residuals versus run order, normal distribution by creating a normal probability plot and equal variances by inspecting standardized residuals versus their absolute fitted value of the ANOVA.
-As can be inferred from Fig.~\ref{fig:fit_rates}, the variance value increases with increasing temperature and is additionally a function of light irradiation (heteroscedasticity).
-This is also confirmed by significant fanning of the non-normally distributed standardized residuals (see Fig.~\ref{fig:residuals_normality_raw},~\ref{fig:residuals_fitvals_raw}).
-This invalidates the inferences drawn from the ANOVA results~\citep{ERCEG2008}, although the robustness of the ANOVA against violation of the prerequisites is debated~\citep{SCHMIDER2010,ITO1980} and alternative criteria for the requirements are explored~\citep{KIM2018}.
-To account for both non-normality and heteroscedasticity, a data transformation is performed.
-There are numerous ways for data transformation (see e.g. \citep[pp. 317-329]{BOX2005}, \citep[pp. 316-331]{COOK2009} and \citep{YEO2000}) with the general goal of variance stabilization and restoring normal distribution.
-Since the data does not include $\left|c_1\right|=0$, the widely used Box-Cox transformation technique~\citep{BOX1964} is feasible.
-The transformation is defined as~\citep{BOX1964,ATKINSON2021}
+As stated in Sec.~\ref{subsec:determination_of_significant_factors}, ANOVA requires mutual independence, normal distribution, and equal variances of the error variable for the results to be valid.
+The test for mutual independence was performed by plotting standardized residuals versus run order, normal distribution was tested using a normal probability plot, and equal variances were tested by inspecting standardized residuals versus their absolute fitted value from ANOVA.
+As visible in Fig.~\ref{fig:fit_rates}, the $c_1$ variance increases with increasing temperature and is a function of light irradiation (heteroscedasticity).
+This was also confirmed by the significant fanning of non\textendash normally distributed standardized residuals (see Fig.~\ref{fig:residuals_normality_raw} and~\ref{fig:residuals_fitvals_raw}).
+This invalidates the inferences drawn from the ANOVA results~\citep{ERCEG2008}, although the robustness of the ANOVA against the violation of the prerequisites is debated~\citep{SCHMIDER2010,ITO1980}, and alternative criteria for the requirements have been explored~\citep{KIM2018}.
+Data were transformed to account for non\textendash normality and heteroscedasticity.
+Numerous methods for data transformation have been developed (see \citep[pp. 317-329]{BOX2005}, \citep[pp. 316-331]{COOK2009}, and \citep{YEO2000}) with the general goal of stabilizing variance and restoring a normal distribution.
+As the data do not include $\left|c_1\right|=0$, the widely used Box\textendash Cox transformation technique~\citep{BOX1964} is feasible.
+This transformation is defined as~\citep{BOX1964,ATKINSON2021}:

-where the optimal exponent $\zeta=-0.048$ is the maximum-likelihood estimate of the profile-log-likelihood using a MATLAB-based statistics software~\citep{RIANI2012}.
-Note that due to the requirement of strictly positive data the absolute value of $c_1$ is used.
-Since all $c_1$ values are smaller than zero and none of the values is exactly zero this does not influence the validity of the interpretation.
-After inspection of the standardized residuals, the ANOVA is again computed using $\Xi$.
+where the optimal exponent $\zeta=-0.048$ is the maximum\textendash likelihood estimate of the profile log\textendash likelihood obtained using MATLAB\textendash based statistical software~\citep{RIANI2012}.
+Owing to the requirement of positive data, the absolute value of $c_1$ was used.
+Because all $c_1$ values are smaller than zero and none of the values are exactly zero, this does not influence the validity of the interpretation.
+After inspecting the standardized residuals, ANOVA was computed again using $\Xi$.